tuneinsight/lattigo/mhe/README.md

 In order to evaluate circuits on the collectively-encrypted inputs, the parties must generate the evaluation-keys that correspond to the operations they wish to support.
 The generation of a relinearization-key, which enables compact homomorphic multiplication, is described below (see `mhe.RelinearizationKeyGenProtocol`).
 Additionally, and given that the circuit requires it, the parties can generate evaluation-keys to support rotations and other kinds of Galois automorphisms (see `mhe.GaloisKeyGenProtocol` below).
-Finally, it is possible to generate generic evaluation-keys to homomoprhically re-encrypt a ciphertext from a secret-key to another (see `mhe.EvaluationKeyGenProtocol`).
+Finally, it is possible to generate generic evaluation-keys to homomorphically re-encrypt a ciphertext from a secret-key to another (see `mhe.EvaluationKeyGenProtocol`).

 ##### 1.iv.a Relinearization Key
 This protocol provides the parties with a public relinearization-key (`rlwe.RelinearizationKey`) for the _ideal secret-key_.
 This public-key enables compact multiplications in RLWE schemes.
 Out of the described protocols in this package, this is the only two-round protocol.